alonfirestein/Fashion-MNIST/README.md

 ### As part of a first year university school project, we were tasked with Fashion MNIST Classification using different ML models and dimension reduction using PCA.

 The Fashion-MNIST clothing classification problem is a new standard dataset used in computer vision and deep learning.
 It's a dataset of Zalando’s article images consisting of a training set of 60,000 examples and a test set of 10,000 examples.
 Each example is a 28×28 grayscale image, associated with a label from 10 classes.
 Fashion-MNIST is intended to serve as a direct drop-in replacement of the original MNIST dataset for benchmarking machine learning algorithms.
-We used the Fashion MNIST given that the original MNIST is too easy and overused
+We used the Fashion MNIST given that the original MNIST is too easy and overused.

 The 10 classes representing each type of clothing are:

 0. T-shirt/top
 1. Trouser
 2. Pullover